DmitryAlCh/mypage/_posts/2022-20-07-linux-commands.md

 published: false
 ---

-Without Linux, computing and especially WEB would be very different and most likely less affordable.
-Commands and appraches I use frequently are here.
+Without Linux, computing and especially WEB would evolve in different way and most likely would be less affordable.
+Commands and approaches I use frequently are here.

 ### Helpful commands